-- Wateringbury CE Primary School's education broadband connectivity is provided through Medway Grid for Learning and Wateringbury CE Primary School uses Netsweeper/Wavenet - o MGfL is a member of Internet Watch Foundation (IWF). - o Netsweeper/Wavenet has signed up to Counter-Terrorism Internet Referral Unit list (CTIRU) - o Netsweeper/Wavenet is blocking access to illegal content including child sexual abuse material (CSAM). - o Netsweeper/Wavenet blocks access to sites which could promote or include harmful and/or inappropriate behaviour or material.
-This includes content which promotes discrimination or extremism, drugs/substance misuse, malware/hacking, gambling, piracy and copyright theft, pro-self-harm, eating disorder and/or suicide content, pornographic content and violent material. - We filter internet use on all school owned, or provided, internet enabled devices and networks.
-This is achieved by: - o Staff and pupils have individual log ins so that usage can be monitored. - o Any guest use of wifi is recorded and the same filters apply - o Filtering system allows school to identify device names or IDs, IP addresses, and where possible, individual users, the time and date of attempted access and the search term or content being blocked. - Our filtering system is operational, up to date and is applied to all users, including guest accounts, all school owned devices and networks, and all devices using the school broadband connection.
+- Quest School's education broadband connectivity is provided through No1 and The Quest School uses Smoothwall filtering service. - o No.1 (our internet provider) is a member of Internet Watch Foundation (IWF). - o Smoothwall has signed up to Counter-Terrorism Internet Referral Unit list (CTIRU) - Smoothwall is blocking access to illegal content including child sexual abuse material (CSAM). - Smoothwall blocks access to sites which could promote or include harmful and/or inappropriate behaviour or material.
+This includes content which promotes discrimination or extremism, drugs/substance misuse, malware/hacking, gambling, piracy and copyright theft, pro-self-harm, eating disorder and/or suicide content, pornographic content and violent material.

+We filter internet use on all school owned, or provided, internet enabled devices and networks.
+This is achieved by: Quest School ISP & Web Filtering